Expungement / Expunction In North Carolina

 - You are a first-time offender who has committed an offense while under the age of 22

-While the process of Expungement can be lengthy, it can also can help to restore your good name and give you the chance to move forward with a clean slate.
-At the Law Offices of J. Darren Byers P.A., we believe in second chances, call our office today to discuss getting your life back.
+While the process of expungement can be lengthy, it can also help to restore your good name and give you the chance to move forward with a clean slate.
+At The Law Offices of J. Darren Byers, P.A., we believe in second chances, call our office today to discuss getting your life back.

 We Fight For You

 When we take a client, we do it with the understanding that we will go the distance to protect them.
 We offer a free consultation to demonstrate how we will fight for you.
 If you have been charged with a crime, call us now at 336-537-9407, or contact us online.